stgm/public_html/_posts/2020-03-12-setting-up-slack-for-your-students.md

 ## One Slack for our programming courses

 We decided to put all students of our programming-related courses together.
-These are often students that are currently in a fulltime programming course, or they come from different parts of the university.
-In general, we would recommend creating a Slack account for each study programme, or for each cohort of students.
+These are often students that are currently in a fulltime programming course, or they come from different parts of the university. **In general**, we would recommend creating a Slack account for each study programme, or for each cohort of students.

 ## One big channel per course